US Visa Application Guide for Pinoys

 Appointments are scheduled at http://www.ustraveldocs.com/ph/.
 First, create your account and once you sign in, you can schedule your appointment.
 Your visa payment is only valid for a year so make sure your appointment falls within that time frame.

 Make sure that you have your DS-160 form and MRV receipt because you will need to input your application ID and your receipt number when scheduling an appointment.
-If you're traveling with other people like your family, you can opt for a group visa appointment.
+If you're traveling with other people like your family, proceed with filling our your application and you will be asked to add their names when you reach Step 6.
 Choose a time and date for your interview and confirm your appointment.
 And of course, don’t forget to print a copy of your confirmation.

 Step 4: Prepare your supporting documents